 Project Description: \$61,925.
 This downtown pocket park provides relaxation and gathering connections for downtown residents, workers and visitors.
 Completed improvements include repaving the pathways, installing new benches and a fence, and the removal of a pavilion.
-Future improvements include updated landscaping throughout the park.
+Removal of dead ash trees and installation of new landscaping throughout the park was completed in 2020.